Louis-MG/Louis-MG/README.md

 # Hello there !

 I am a bioinformatics student in Lyon, France.
 I got a Bachelor in Biology at the University of Lausanne (UNIL) in 2020.
 Currently in a interniship at LBBE (Laboratoire de Biologie et Biometrie Evolutive).
-I work on MetaDBGWAS.
+I work on Metadbgwas.

 # Interests:

-My main interests in bioinformatics are the treatment of biological data by neural networks.
-I worked a bit with keras.
+My main interests in bioinformatics is the development of tools.
+So far, I developed one in python, on in shell/C++, and a classifier in R.

 # Languages:

 Python (OO)

 Javascript/HTML/css

 bash

 R

 Starting with C++

 # Repo: